-Q:What does "British" mean to you?
+Q. What does "British" mean to you?
 A: The word "British" simply means anyone who is born in Britain.
-IT DOESN'T MATTER WHAT COLOUR .
+It doesn't mean what colour!

 Race Equality means that all people; white, black, red and yellow, have the right to be treated fairly and that everyone should have the same chance.
 EQUAL RIGHTS NO MATTER WHAT!